jatkin-wasti/python_json_exchange_rate/README.md

         return rates_dict  # Returns the dictionary holding all of the json data
 ```
 - Now we need to actually do something with the data we just retrieved
-- We're going to call the previous function and store the variable returned as a
+- We're going to call the previous function and store the value returned as a new dictionary variable
 - We have to do this as rates_dict is only defined in local scope, meaning that we can only use it in the method that
 created it (in this case that's the read_file method)
 - We then loop through the dictionary using the key (currency) and output the value for that key (how much one euro is